bzcheeseman/homeAutomation/README.md

-**homeAutomation**

-UPDATE THE DAMN README, AMAN
+## homeAutomation

 The point of this project is to automate the home as much as possible with some amount of NLP - purely context-based recognition.

-So far the parsing functions are built and most of the background mechanics are working as well.
-Next steps will be to actually pass words to the SVM and see how well it does, as well as add kernel methods to improve classification.

-PROJECT TODO:
+**PROJECT TODO:**
+* word2vec implementation - MITIE
+* OCR implementation
+* control <=> action communication
-* Kernel methods to get more than simply a linear SVM working
+* action ML methods - not just SVM

+Given the complexity and computational intensity of the project, I've decided to split the project into two parts, control and action, corresponding to a GPU-equipped computer and an integrated circuit board like an Arduino or Raspberry Pi with limited computing power.

+Because of this restructuring, I'm working mostly (for now) on the parts of the project that will be done on the control side, once this is done I will be able to keep working on the other part.

-* Read the Brown corpus and use that for training data
+Since the Brown corpus is so unwieldy, I'm going to use [MITIE](https://github.com/mit-nlp/MITIE) for the NLP component and extracting the word vector embeddings.
-* Pass the word data in a meaningful (context-based) way to the SVM
-* Once the NeuralNetworks project gets going for real, explore using LSTM or RNN models instead of an SVM for context understanding

-This code was written in C so as to be light on the processor - the idea being that it would be useful on an Arduino or other similar integrated chip processor.

-It makes use of Python integration for Slack utilities and plotting SVM results, since it's still untested I'm not sure if those will cause a significant slowdown on a small chip.
-My hope is that it won't simply because we are using a small subset of Python.
+I've decided to use [dlib](http://dlib.net/ml.html) for the computer-side machine learning components, so that's character OCR and training the word2vec model.

+Once the word2vec model is trained, I'll send the matrix to the integrated chip and then perform the context recognition on the chip directly to avoid potential issues.
+The OCR will never work really well without a beefier computer, so I'll implement some sort of protocol for sending the pictures around.

+The action code was written in C so as to be light on processing and RAM, while control has no such constraints.
+It makes use of Python so as to use `slacker` and `matplotlib` for my own convenience.
+To this end, I've included (and will use) my [Py_Cpp project](https://github.com/bzcheeseman/Py_Cpp) which will be used for my own convenience wherever possible.

-Dependencies:
+## Dependencies:
 ```
 Python - matplotlib
 Python - slacker
+Slack Bot token(!!!)
 Doxygen - To rebuild documentation
 Electron - To view documentation
-Slack Bot token(!!!)
+dlib (with or without CUDNN - the GPU will speed things up)
+MITIE
 ```

 [slacker](https://github.com/os/slacker) has been quite useful - give them a look!